 Fundamental aspects of non-human animals make them inappropriate for the study of human addiction.
 First, the use of and addiction to drugs of abuse in humans is a vastly complex experience, one that has been impossible to mimic using animals in a laboratory setting.
-197 It has been argued that attempts to model human disorders such as addiction in non-human animals, especially rodents, are "overambitious" and that the

-"'validity' of such models is often limited to superficial similarities, referred to as 'face validity' that reflect quite different underlying phenomena and biological processes from the clinical situation."
-198
+190 It has been argued that attempts to model human disorders such as addiction in non-human animals, especially rodents, are "overambitious" and that the "'validity' of such models is often limited to superficial similarities, referred to as 'face validity' that reflect quite different underlying phenomena and biological processes from the clinical situation".
+191

 Second, the pharmacokinetic actions of drugs are different among species.
 For example, "the rate of metabolism of MDMA [street name: Ecstasy, E, or Molly] and its major metabolites is slower in humans than rats or monkeys, potentially allowing endogenous neuroprotective mechanisms to function in a species specific manner".
-199 Pharmacokinetic differences between humans and "model" animals likely explain why the neurotoxicity seen in rodents after MDMA administration has not been observed in the clinical setting.
-200 Since MDMA is being explored because of not only its illegal use as a recreational drug but also its potential use as a therapeutic, accurate knowledge regarding its safety in humans is paramount.
+192 Pharmacokinetic differences between humans and "model" animals likely explain why the neurotoxicity seen in rodents after MDMA administration has not been observed in the clinical setting.
+192 Since MDMA is being explored not only because of its illegal use as a recreational drug but also for its potential use as a therapeutic, accurate knowledge regarding its safety in humans is paramount.

 Third, serious flaws in experimental design of addiction experiments greatly skew interpretation of their results.
 In the human experience with drugs, the user chooses to consume the addictive substance.
 They choose it over other substances or activities that they may find rewarding.
 Animals in laboratories are typically not given this option.
 When they are, the vast majority of them will choose an alternative reward, such as sugar, over the drug of abuse.
 This holds true for primates as well as mice and rats.
 Even in animals with very heavy previous drug use, only about 10% would continue to give themselves a drug when they had the option to make another rewarding choice.
 In a review on the "validation crisis" in animal models of drug addiction, French neuroscientist and addiction researcher Serge Ahmed asserts that the lack of choice offered to animals in these experiments elicits "serious doubt" about "the interpretation of drug use in experimental animals".
-On the serious doubt about "the interpretation of drug use in experimental animals".